 DRINK AND FOOD – Adequate hydration is important year round.
 Drink frequently during the hike.
 Carry food to enjoy during the midday lunch stop.

-DOG-FRIENDLY HIKES – All hikers with dogs must abide by park leash regulations.
+DOG-FRIENDLY HIKES – Dogs are not welcome unless the hike is designated as dog friendly in the schedule.
+All hikers with dogs must abide by park leash regulations.

 HIKE RATINGS – represent the Pace, Distance and Terrain covered during the hike.
 A hike’s rating is determined by the hike leader.